 Prison.
 Most second offender convictions do result in a sentence of two years.
 However, the defendant doesn’t actually spend two years in prison.
 The court usually imposes the maximum two-year sentence then “suspends” it.
-This means the defendant serves some time in jail—most frequently the mandatory minimum 120 days—and the balance of two-year sentence exists as a possible penalty if the driver violates probation.
-There’s a chance the defendant will get released sometime before the 120 days has elapsed, but early release isn’t automatic.
+This means the defendant serves some time in jail—most frequently the mandatory minimum of 120 days—and the balance of the two-year sentence exists as a possible penalty if the driver violates probation.
+There’s a chance the defendant will get released sometime before the 120 days have elapsed, but early release isn’t automatic.

 The majority of cases resolve with the minimum $1,000 fine.
 However, on top of the fines, there are court costs.
 These costs are presently less than $100, but periodically go up as the legislature looks for ways to raise revenue.

 License suspension & IIDs.
 As stated above, the criminal penalties include a license suspension of 45 days and an IID mandate.
 The suspended driver must pay the Department of Motor Vehicles (DMV) $175 to restore a license after the 45 day period.
 Additionally, the driver must pay a $100 IID processing fee to the DMV.
 IIDs must be leased, another monthly fee, and installed in every car the individual drives.
 Each month, the driver must bring the IID to a service location to be tested.
 Fortunately, this testing is covered under the monthly lease fee.

 The sentencing judge determines the length of a second offender's probation.
 But one should expect an 18-to-24-month term.
 The automatic, undisclosed probation fee is $200.